 Build quality is very nice.
 The camera feels dense and solid, fitment of all moving parts is tight and refined, and the various levers, switches, and knobs all actuate with a precision that’s startling in a machine that’s more than a century old.
 The camera is a joy to hold and a pleasure to fiddle with, and it’s a piece of photographic history that’s nearly unrivaled in its simple, quirky, allure.

-If you’re looking to add a Ticka to your collection, you may be surprised to know that these cameras aren’t too pricey (all things considered).
-A nice example with attached viewfinder, chain, and lens cap will only cost around $350.
+If you’re looking to add a Ticka to your collection, you may be surprised to know that these cameras aren’t too pricey (at least as collectible photographic devices are concerned).
+A nice example with attached viewfinder, chain, and lens cap will cost around $499.
 As original paperwork, boxes, and accessories are added to the bargain, the costs can begin to climb.
 But this is expected and accepted.
 These are timeless (wink) treasures that can’t be replaced.
 For budget-conscious shoppers looking for a watch camera, try searching for the American Expo.
 They’re the same, essentially, only more common and slightly less expensive.

 Want your own Ticka Watch Camera?